bndw/pick/README.md

 ```sh
 pick add github
 ```
-This will ask you for your master password first which is required to store something in the pick safe.
+This will ask you for your master password first which is required to access the pick safe.
 Then type in your username which should be used for the `github` credential.
 `pick` will now ask you if you already have a password for `github` or if should create a new one for you.
 Done.
 Credential added.